-Larger gatherings and conferences are the rare opportunities when top management has a chance to interact with employees at all level.
+Larger gatherings and conferences are rare opportunities when top management has a chance to interact with employees at all levels.
 Good companies utilize these occasions to reach out and know about the concerns of employees and also set the goals and vision of the company for the coming years.

 Types of Internal Communications

 Emails marketing campaigns, newsletters, internal storyboards, and memos are forms of written content that make the workplace more inclusive.
 Many marketing firms, hired by companies, target these modes through colorful letters created by digital printing, with interactive and engaging content to reach out to a greater percentage of the employees.